jedcn/rsudist/README.md

 And Google Sheets is a good mechanism for exploring how vesting equity and changing stock prices can impact you.

-## Why would I share `=RSUDIST`?
+## Why would I create/share `=RSUDIST`?

-I have had conversations about equity with people and wished for something that is illustrative of possible outcomes in the way that `=RSUDIST` is.
-If you are getting your first grant it can be somewhat confusing.
+When thinking through my own equity situation, I have wished for something that is illustrative of possible outcomes in the way that `=RSUDIST` is.

+It was helpful to me, and whether you have been dealing with equity for years or are just getting started, I think it can be helpful to you.

-I have known people that have disregarded compensation from equity because they did not understand it, and I do not want anyone to make that mistake if I can help it.
+Lastly, I have known people that have *entirely disregarded* compensation from equity because they did not understand it, and I do not want anyone to make that mistake if I can help it.

 ## How do you "get" `=RSUDIST`?